 path = "C:/Users/john/Documents/file.txt" url = "https://www.example.com/path/to/resource"

-In regular expressions, the forward slash is often used to escape special characters.
+The forward slash is often used to escape special characters in regular expressions.
 For example:

 import re pattern = r"\d+/\d+/\d+" text = "The date is 01/01/2021" match = re.search(pattern, text)